Envirometrix/PredictiveSoilMapping/04-Soil_covariates.md

 }
 ```

-This can now be run through `mclapply` function from the parallel package (which automatically employs all available cores):
+This can now be run through the `mclapply` function from the parallel package (which automatically employs all available cores):

 ```r
 x0 <- mclapply(1:nrow(tiles), FUN=fun_mask, tiles=tiles)
 ```

-We can look in the the tiles folder, and this should show 35 newly produced GeoTiffs.
+If we look in the tiles folder, this should show 35 newly produced GeoTiffs.
 These can be further used to construct a virtual mosaic by using:

 ```r